Sequence and Traverse

 |

-we get a option<list<'b>>
+we get a option<list<'b>>.

 Sequence defined through traverse

-The primary reason why you less likely implement sequence
+The primary reason why you less likely implement sequence is because traverse is

 basically the same implementation.
-You can enhance a sequence
+You can enhance a sequence implementation easily

-by just adding a function call to the element before you apply
+by just adding a function call to the element before you apply it.

-function, you can very easily create sequence
+Once you have a traverse function, you can very easily create sequence by just

-using the id
+using the id function with traverse.

 |